afsalms715/afsalms715/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; self self-taught developer.
+- 🎓 &nbsp; self-taught developer.
 - 💼 &nbsp; Working as a developer in Regency Group qatar.
 - 🌱 &nbsp; Learning more about web development.